marcgreen/dhdedm2/english prompt and potential tools.md

 - **Immunity**: Ignore damage entirely
 - **Direct Damage**: Can't be reduced by marking Armor

+**Armor Usage**: Players can mark exactly 1 Armor slot per incoming damage to reduce it by one threshold level (unless a special ability states otherwise).
+This means:
+- If damage would be Major (2 HP), armor reduces it to Minor (1 HP)
+- If damage would be Severe (3 HP), armor reduces it to Major (2 HP)
+- If damage would be Massive (4 HP), armor reduces it to Severe (3 HP)
+- Only 1 armor slot can be used per attack/damage instance
+- Player chooses whether to use armor after seeing the damage amount

 ### The Spotlight
 The spotlight represents narrative focus:
 - **Player keeps spotlight**: When they succeed with Hope